angus-c/es6-tests/README.md

 _Can I contribute?_

-I welcome issues (I'm sure there are plenty of errors, and I don't have time to be particularly thorough).
-However I'm not accepting PRs for entire test modules, since I'm doing this for my own education (see above)
+I welcome issue reports (I'm sure there are plenty of errors, as I don't have time to be particularly thorough) and please let me know if I've missed any aspects of a new feature.
+However I'm not accepting PRs for entire features, since I'm doing this for my own education (see above)